pneycho/pneycho/README.md

 👋 Hey, I’m Shreyan!
-A computer vision researcher by trade but I also dabble in signal processing, data science, natural language processing and just plain Jane coding.
-Currently working on coregistration algorithms for remote sensing.
+A computer vision researcher by trade but I also like to mess around with signal processing, data science and natural language processing.
+Currently working on remote sensing stuff.